What is Familial Pancreatic Cancer?

 Questions to ask the health care team

 If you are concerned about your risk of developing pancreatic cancer, talk with your health care team.
+It can be helpful to bring someone along to your appointments to take notes.
 Consider asking the following questions:

 What is my risk of developing pancreatic cancer?